-- (b) used for or in connection with the handling of wastes or hazardous substances; - "waste" includes hazardous or non-hazardous material discarded or intended to be discarded whether or not capable of further use and which constitutes rubbish, slime tailings, effluent, sewage, garbage, refuse, scrap, discarded articles, bottles, cans or any other waste products of any kind and includes any substances whether gaseous, liquid or solid that- - (a) is foreign to or in excess of the natural constituents of the environment; or - (b) affects the natural, physical, chemical or biological quality of the environment; - "watershed management area" means a protected area for the management of watersheds, soil and water resources and includes an area of Crown or private land or water, or both land and water, designated to- - (a) establish controls to prevent or limit sedimentation, pollution or erosion in order to maintain a clean and reliable supply of water for domestic, industrial and commercial use or hydroelectricity production; - (b) establish controls to maintain the soil or water resources in a productive state for agricultural development and the productivity or stability of surrounding areas;

-- (c) manage an area that is in a dangerous or unstable state above or below roadsides, along stream or river banks, or near residential or industrial areas; and - (d) manage, control and protect the water resources of the area that are in a polluted condition which may be injurious to human health, animals or plants; - "wetlands" means areas of herbaceous or mangrove swamp and land covered by water, whether natural or artificial, permanent or temporary, with water that is static or flowing, fresh, brackish or salt, including areas of marine water the depth of which at low tide does not exceed six metres.
+- "Trade in Endangered Species Act" means the Trade in Endangered Species Act, 2016 (No. 10 of 2016); (Inserted by Act 5 of 2017) - "Tribunal" means the Physical Planning and Environmental (Appeals) Tribunal appointed under section 55 of the Physical Planning Act; - "waste" includes hazardous or non-hazardous material discarded or intended to be discarded whether or not capable of further use and which constitutes rubbish, slime tailings, effluent, sewage, garbage, refuse, scrap, discarded articles, bottles, cans or any other waste products of any kind and includes any substance whether gaseous, liquid or solid that- - (a) is foreign to or in excess of the natural constituents of the environment; or - (b) affects the natural, physical, chemical or biological quality of the environment: - "watershed management area" means a protected area for the management of watersheds, soil and water resources and includes an area of Crown or private land or water, or both land and water designated for any of the following purposes- - (a) establishing controls to prevent or limit sedimentation, pollution or erosion in order to maintain a clean and reliable supply of water for domestic, industrial and commercial use or hydroelectricity production; - (b) establishing controls to maintain the soil or water resources in a productive state for agricultural development and the productivity or stability of surrounding areas; - (c) managing an area that is in a dangerous or unstable state above or below roadsides, along stream or river banks, or near residential or industrial areas; - (d) managing, control and protect the water resources of the area that are in a polluted condition which may be injurious to human health, animals or plants; - "wetlands" means areas of herbaceous or mangrove swamp and land covered by water, whether natural or artificial, permanent or temporary, with water that is static or flowing, fresh, brackish or salt, including areas of marine water the depth of which at low tide does not exceed six metres.

-3. Purpose
+Purpose

-The purpose of this Act is to provide for-

-- (a) the allocation and coordination of administrative responsibilities for conservation and environmental management within Montserrat; - (b) the conservation and sustainable use of biological diversity, natural resources and the natural heritage of Montserrat; - (c) the prevention and mitigation of pollution of the environment for the purposes of protecting human health and maintaining the quality of the environment; - (d) the implementation of obligations to which Montserrat is subject under multilateral environmental agreements by facilitating their incorporation into national law; and

-(e) the provision of stable, adequate, secure and sustainable funding to finance the management of the environment in Montserrat.
+- 3. The purpose of this Act is to provide for- - (a) the allocation and coordination of administrative responsibilities for conservation and environmental management within Montserrat; - (b) the conservation and sustainable use of biological diversity, natural resources and the natural heritage of Montserrat; - (c) the prevention and mitigation of pollution of the environment for the purposes of protecting human health and maintaining the quality of the environment; - (d) the implementation of obligations to which Montserrat is subject under multilateral environmental agreements by facilitating their incorporation into national law; and - (e) the provision of stable, adequate, secure and sustainable funding to finance the management of the environment in Montserrat.

-4. Principles
+Principles